-this day of, 20 te of the City Council of the City of Sky Val 17.
+It is so ordained and approved by vote this, 2017 of the City Council of the City of Sky Valley

 Approved:

 Hughel Goodgame, Mayor

 Milner Lively, Council President

 Chip Durpo, Councilor

 Attest: Connie Larsen, Councilor

 Ella Fast, City Clerk Bob MacNair, Councilor

+Ed Steil, Councilor

-Read and introduced on the day of Ed Steil, Councilor, 2017.
+Read and introduced on the day of , 2017.

 Adopted on the day of , 2017.